hugodiz/CryptoStreamerDNA/README.md

 - A damping mechanism which progressively waits more between calls if despite the negative feedback loop, weight usage is becoming close to the limit
 - A 'last resource' automatic cut-off -> cooling timer -> restart routine if, despite the measures above, the maximum allowed weight was (nearly) reached.

 Note: the cooling routine **should not happen frequently**, although if it does happen recurrently, it means the code isn't being robust / restrictive enough in the damping mechanism, or it's being too ambitious in aiming for 75% of the maximum allowed weight.
-Right now this would require a tweak to the source code, which although relatively simple, is not ideal - ideally, I will include a Ribbon input to specify a desired peeiodicity between requests, which although will not be allowed to be lower than what the RTD server deems sustainable, may be arbitrarily high (hence allowing arbitrarily slower paces for the functionality).
+Right now this would require a tweak to the source code, which although relatively simple, is not ideal - ideally, I will include a Ribbon input to specify a desired peeiodicity between requests, which although will not be allowed to be lower than what the RTD server deems sustainable, may be arbitrarily high - hence allowing arbitrarily slower paces for the functionality.

 **Streamer:** Excel Ribbon group which serves as the User Interface for CryptoStreamerDNA